singh-man/books/crackingTheCoding/16_moderate.md

 ```
 Figuring out the runtime here takes a bit of calculation.

-Observe that reducinga by half takesO(log a)work.
+Observe that reducing a by half takes O(log a)work.
 Why?
-For each round of"reduce a by half'; the abso­lute values of a and delta always add up to the same number.The values of delta anda will converge at a/2.
-Since de1ta is being doubled each time, it will takeO(log a)steps to reach half of a.
+For each round of "reduce a by half", the abso­lute values of a and delta always add up to the same number.The values of delta anda will converge at a/2.
+Since de1ta is being doubled each time, it will take O(log a)steps to reach half of a.

 We do O(log a) rounds.